DH Graduate Certificate

 Qualifications/Skills: Those interested in the position should be current PhD students in the Departments of English, History, or Modern Languages and Literatures.
 Students enrolled in the DH certificate program are especially encouraged to apply.
 Suitable candidates must possess excellent communication (verbal and written), organizational, and word processing skills.
 Ideal candidates will already be familiar with using digital platforms and/or content management systems, but fast learners will also be successful without this prior experience.
 Several meetings may occur via Zoom, so familiarity with that format is also required.

-For more information please visit the UGrow website.
+For more information, please visit the UGrow website.

-To apply, please submit the following to the Digital Humanities Advisory Committee at umdh@miami.edu by Friday April 26, 2024.
+To apply, please submit the following to the Digital Humanities Advisory Committee at umdh@miami.edu by Friday, March 21, 2025.
 Please also include your C-Number and Employee ID in your submission email.

 If applying for funding for conferences, travel, training, or other forms of professionalization: